Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Discussion

 Crucially, unlike most human bonds, which are established by cultural scripts, social obligations, and finite resources, \acc{} are primarily constrained by design parameters and shaped by individual interaction histories.
 This makes them uniquely malleable but also potentially destabilizing~\cite{andersson2025companionship}.
 A \acc{} that adapts to a user’s emotional state can reinforce healthy coping strategies, but it can just as easily reinforce avoidance patterns if the user increasingly substitutes \acc{} for human interaction.

-In extending Knapp's model, our work suggests that theoretical accounts of relational development in HCI must account for relationships that can intensify without mutual effort, persist without logistical friction, and terminate not through interpersonal breakdown but through deletion, technical failure, or policy change~\cite{de2024lessons}.
-Such endings can produce negative emotional reactions, as several participants described.
+In extending Knapp's model, our work suggests that theoretical accounts of relational development in HCI must account for relationships that can intensify without mutual effort, persist without logistical friction, and terminate not through interpersonal breakdown but through deletion, technical failure, or policy change~\cite{de2024lessons,banks2024deletion,pataranutaporn2025my}.
+Knapp's ``coming apart'' stages can provide a useful lens for contextualizing and examining these human-AI ``break-up'' or relationship termination processes, which remain an important open research question.
+While our data primarily capture ``coming together'' dynamics, some participants' anticipations of losing access to their \acc{}s revealed strong negative emotional reactions (e.g., distress, grief, and fears of emotional abandonment ).
+These concerns also align with some real-world occurrences, such as the abrupt removal of Replika's erotic roleplay feature~\cite{de2024lessons}, which triggered widespread user distress.
+These observations highlight that AI relationship termination constitutes a psychologically meaningful phase that requires deeper empirical study through longitudinal designs engaging users who experience actual rupture or disengagement with \acc{}s.
 Designing with this lifecycle in mind means anticipating both the accelerators and inhibitors of healthy relational development, embedding safeguards that encourage real-world connection, and calibrating responsiveness so that the trajectory remains supportive without fostering long-term dependence.